MicrosoftDocs/power-platform/power-platform/developer/test-engine/overview.md

 #### Languages and regions that use period as the decimal separator

 The syntax of Power Fx can differ based on your system's language settings.
 Use the `locale` property in the `testSettings` section of the test plan file to specify the locale in which your Power Fx is written.
 (See `locale` in [testSettings](yaml.md#testsettings)).
-This is useful if you are working across regions that use different decimal or thousands separators.
+This is useful if you're working across regions that use different decimal or thousands separators.
 For example, `,` instead of `.` for decimals and `;` instead of `,`.

 See the following samples that have the `locale` property specified as examples of its usage: